Authorities search for inmate who walked away from Acton camp

 He was scheduled to be released from custody next year in December 2023, according to the California Department of Corrections and Rehabilitation.

 Avina is described as a Hispanic male standing 5 feet 8 inches tall and weighing 205 pounds.
-He has brown eyes and brown hair.
+He has brown eyes, brown hair and distinctive tattoos on his face.

 Avina was admitted to the Acton camp on July 13, 2022, from Stanislaus County.